arkid15r/cs/README.md

 # Algorithms and data structures

-Computer science stuff written mostly in JavaScript.
+Computer science stuff written mostly in Go and TypeScript.